vera-rykalina/rki_subtyping/README.md

 A final output of the pipeline is an .xlsx file formatted for an internal DB and a plot.
 The pipeline is supposed to be used for each sequencing run of 96 samples, including control samples.

+An initial pipeline design was meant to process all three fragments (PRRT, INT, and ENV).
+The curresnt version of the pipeline can manage either 3 fragments or 2 (PRRT and INT), using a parameter --noenv.

 ![Plot](Documentation/images/MS95_subtype_counts.png)